ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 ---

-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:term: .term}
+{{site.data.keyword.attribute-definition-list}}

 # Requirements and planning for vCenter Server instances
 {: #vc_planning}

+Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and add-on services requirements.
 Review the following requirements before you order your VMware vCenter Server® instance.

-Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and add-on services requirements.
+* New deployments of vCenter Server instances with VMware vSphere® 6.5 are not supported.
+* New deployments of vCenter Server multizone instances are not supported.

-Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T™ instances.
+* Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T™ instances.
-{:important}

 ## IBM Cloud account requirements
 {: #vc_planning-account-req}